Weather in Sequoia & Kings Canyon

 Seasonal Averages Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Avg High 41 44 48 53 59 68 77 77 72 62 50 43 Avg Low 23 24 26 30 36 44 51 50 45 38 30 26 Avg Precipitation (in.)
 7.32 8.02 6.63 4.75 1.78 0.42 0.11 0.17 0.44 1.54 4.11 8.0 Avg Snowfall (in.)
 37.0 38.2 40.0 25.6 4.6 0.3 0.0 0.0 0.1 1.8 12.8 28.8 Avg Snow Depth (in.)
 24.0 38.0 39.0 25.0 5.0 0.0 0.0 0.0 0.0 0.0 3.0 11.0

-The 15-mile stretch of the Generals Highway (Highway 180) from Montecito-Sequoia Lodge to Wuksachi Lodge is closed for the season.
+During the winter, the 15-mile stretch of the Generals Highway (Highway 180) from Montecito-Sequoia Lodge to Wuksachi Lodge typically closes for the season after the first big snows.
 Winter access to Wuksachi Lodge and the Giants Forest is via Highway 198 only as shown on the winter access map.
 Access to John Muir Lodge is via Highway 180 only.

 For the latest Road Conditions update recording, call (559) 565-3134, then 1 & then 1 again when prompted.
 For additional information, see the National Park Service winter driving page as well as their video about using snow chains and cables.